 A4GALT (Alpha 1,4-Galactosyltransferase (P Blood Group)) is a Protein Coding gene.
 Diseases associated with A4GALT include Blood Group, P1pk System and Caffey Disease.
-Among its related pathways are Metabolism and Globo Sphingolipid Metabolism.
+Among its related pathways are Globo Sphingolipid Metabolism and Glycosphingolipid biosynthesis - lacto and neolacto series.
 Gene Ontology (GO) annotations related to this gene include galactosyltransferase activity and lactosylceramide 4-alpha-galactosyltransferase activity.
 An important paralog of this gene is A4GNT.

 UniProtKB/Swiss-Prot Summary for A4GALT Gene